 It has to be mentioned that exceptionally late blooms occurred in the Gulf of Riga in September 1996, 1999 and 2011.
-We avoid, however, including data from September in the general calculation of seasonal averages because low September values occurring in "normal" years would generally reduce the average and makes it hardly comparable with other areas.
-The inclusion of the September data would change the seasonal mean insignificantly to 98 μ g/L in 1996 and 91 μ g/L in 1999.
+Nevertheless, we avoided including data from September in the general calculation of seasonal averages because low September values occurring in "normal" years would generally reduce the seasonal average and makes it hardly comparable with other areas.
+The inclusion of the September data would change the seasonal means insignificantly to 98 μ g/L in 1996 and 91 μ g/L in 1999.
 Only the value from 2011 would increase substantially to 154 μ g/L.